-Personnel of RMG performed a reconnaissance visit on January 13, 2023.
+Personnel of RMG performed a reconnaissance visit on March 10, 2023.
 The purpose of the reconnaissance visit was to evaluate the site surface characteristics including landscape position, topography, vegetation, natural and cultural features, and current and historic land uses.
-Two test pits were performed, one on each proposed northern lot, during our reconnaissance visit.
-A Test Pit Location Plan is presented in Figure 3.
+Two test pits were performed on the proposed new lots.
+A Test Boring and Test Pit Location Plan is presented in Figure 3.

 The site surface characteristics were observed to consist of low lying grasses and weeds across the entire site.
-Deciduous trees were located across the property.
+No deciduous trees are located on the property.

-The following conditions were observed with regard to the 38.83-acre parcel:
+The following conditions were observed with regard to the 41.06-acre parcel:

-- A well currently does not exist on the existing 38.83-acre site. - No runoff or irrigation features anticipated to cause deleterious effects to treatment systems on the site were observed; - No major waterways exist on the property.
-The entire site lies outside the designated floodway and floodplain; - Slopes greater than 20 percent do not exist on the site; and - Significant man-made cuts do not exist on the site.
+- A well currently does not exist on the existing 41.06-acre site; - No runoff or irrigation features anticipated to cause deleterious effects to treatment systems on the site were observed; - A drainageway exist on the northern portion of property.
+The entire site lies outside the designated floodway or floodplain; - Slopes greater than 20 percent do not exist on the site; and - Significant man-made cuts do not exist on the site.